geosada/Notes/_posts/2022-01-26-gaussian-isoperimetric-inequality.md

 layout: post
 title: "Intuition behind Gaussian isoperimetric inequality"
 ---
-Some of the intuition behind the theorem of Gaussian Isoperimetric Inequality that I have will be presented in this post.
+This post is about some of the intuition behind the theorem of Gaussian Isoperimetric Inequality that I have.

 ## Isoperimetric Inequality and $\epsilon$-extension
 Before considering the Gaussian measure, we begin with something simpler.